 The kind of finish you want all depends on the density and softness of the brush really.
 A soft/fluffy brush will give you softer, blended out color.
 Whereas, a dense/stiff brush will give you more concentrated color.

-Anonymous asked: Do you know of a way to make brushes dry quicker after washing them?
+Anonymous said: Do you know of a way to make brushes dry quicker after washing them?
 It normally takes a day and a half for mine to dry, and it's difficult to find that much time when I won't need them!

 When I’m in a rush I blow dry them on the cool setting on my hairdryer.
 I live in a hot climate so mine usually dry overnight.
 Just make sure you pat them down really well with a towel to get most of the water out before you lay them down to dry.
 Doing that cuts down on a lot of drying time.

-nouveaudanslaville asked: Revlon brushes are great! for the person who is on a budget and wants good brushes, i would try the elf essential and elf studio line.
+nouveaudanslaville said: Revlon brushes are great! for the person who is on a budget and wants good brushes, i would try the elf essential and elf studio line.
 I use their studio powder brush for stippling liquid foundation and it is AMAZING

-alexandre-dumass-deactivated201 asked: This is for anyone on a budget (like myself) e.l.f. actually makes great products for cheap (I'm talking $1 per eyeliner) I wouldn't get basics like foundation powder or mascara there but brushes and any other eye makeup are all pretty good quality as well as lip colors and primers
+alexandre-dumass-deactivated201 said: This is for anyone on a budget (like myself) e.l.f. actually makes great products for cheap (I'm talking $1 per eyeliner) I wouldn't get basics like foundation powder or mascara there but brushes and any other eye makeup are all pretty good quality as well as lip colors and primers

-Anonymous asked: I read the question on the person who can't use primer.
+Anonymous said: I read the question on the person who can't use primer.
 Call me silly, or dumb.
 But my little sister got one of those cheap "Color Workshop" make up kits for her birthday.
 It came with a pale peach cream eyeshadow.
 I used that for awhile as primer.
 And when that dwindled to nothing, well.. now I use the "professional lipgloss" which comes in a small pallot type thing.
 I either use the clear gloss or the creamy colored one.
 They're not very glossy, so just tapping my finger in it works!

 That’s not silly at all.
 I use creamy lipgloss as a base for my eyeshadows all the time.
 I wouldn’t exactly say it works as a primer.
 But it does make a good base.
 It’s great for powders to adhere to, but of course does nothing to prevent creasing.
 If creasing isn’t a huge problem for you, then this is a wonderful tip.